-This technique from traditional Chinese medicine of placing very thin needles in points on the body has been found effective in treating different types of chronic pain.
+This technique, which is a form of traditional Chinese medicine, involves placing very thin needles in points on the body.
+It has been found effective in treating different types of chronic pain.
 There haven’t yet been any studies done on acupuncture and gout, but its pain-relieving properties are promising.

 Switching between hot compress to the affected area for three minutes and a cold compress for 30 seconds can help reduce pain and swelling that occurs during a gout attack.

-In most people, a first acute gout attack comes without warning, and there really aren't any other symptoms of high uric acid.
-Therefore, prevention efforts for gout are focused on preventing future attacks or lessening their severity.
+In most people, a first acute gout attack comes without warning, and there aren’t any other symptoms of high uric acid.
+Prevention efforts for gout are focused on preventing future attacks or lessening their severity.

 Xanthine oxidase inhibitors and probenecid both prevent gout attacks by reducing the amount of uric acid in the blood.
 A doctor may also prescribe an NSAID or colchicine to be taken every day to help make future attacks less painful.

 Careful monitoring of diet can also help to reduce uric acid levels.
-Your doctor can help you create a specific plan, but some of the most common changes are as follows:
+Your doctor can help you create a specific plan, but some of the most common changes are to:

 - drink more water and other non-alcoholic fluids